Compressive strength: Compressive strength of concrete

 For designers, compressive strength is one of the most important engineering properties of concrete.
 It is standard industrial practice that the compressive strength of a given concrete mix is classified by grade.
 Cubic or cylindrical samples of concrete are tested under a compression testing machine to measure this value.
 Test requirements vary by country based on their differing design codes.
 Use of a compressometer is common.
-As per Indian codes, compressive strength of concrete is defined as: